 Product protocol also called product definition, product requirements or product deliverables is critical to innovation.
 A product protocol is necessary after you have chosen a new product concept, completed concept testing and done some preliminary sales forecasting of what numbers you expect to sell and at what margins.
+Steps of NPD (New Product Development) are part of the Stage Gate NPD process created by Robert Cooper.
 Let us consider each in turn:

 In fact, the cost of production estimates in the sales and profitability forecast give the target cost to provide to the product design & development team.